 In any case, as Confortola reached the base of the Bottleneck, another serac fall caused an avalanche close behind him.
 The Italian reported a body nearby, swept down by the avalanche, which he believed to be McDonnell’s.

 Exhausted and starting to suffer the effects of snow blindness, Confortola was reduced to crawling on hands and knees, but was fortunately found by a rescue team of two sherpas that had climbed up from camp IV, both relatives of the stranded guide from the Korean team and intent on rescuing him.
 The two men, Tshering Bhote and Pasang Bhote, summoned members of the Dutch team to retrieve Confortola before continuing upwards.
 The following events are unclear, however Pasang Bhote radioed down to say that they had found two members of the Korean team and their guide climbing down, having been freed by McDonnell.
 They also claimed to have witnessed a man they believed to be the Irishman swept away by yet another serac fall, contradicting Confortola’s account.

-Shortly after the radio call from Pasang Bhote he was swept away in yet another serac fall, along with the Korean climbers and their porter that he had been attempting to save.
+Shortly after the radio call from Pasang Bhote he was swept away in yet another serac fall, along with the Korean climbers and the sherpa that he had been attempting to save.
 Tsering Bhote, climbing more slowly, survived.

 With the death toll now at 10, one climber remained unaccounted for, and his ultimate fate remains unclear.
 A HAP for the French team, Meherban Karim, bivouacked about the Bottleneck, higher on the mountain that the three Europeans.
 Many of the climbers on the mountain that day believe that suffering from altitude sickness, Karim had stumbled out onto the top of the serac field and was killed during one of the serac falls.
 He may even have been responsible for triggering one of them.
 Others argued that the man seen swept away by Pasang Bhote was Karim, meaning Confortola was likely right in identifying McDonnell’s body at the base of the Bottleneck.